tangrams/tangram-docs/pages/layers.md

 ####`filter`
 Optional _object_ or _function_.
 No default.

 A `filter` element may be included once in any layer or sublayer.
 Only features matching the filter will be included in that layer (and its sublayers).
-For more on the filtering system, see [[Filters Overview]].
+For more on the filtering system, see [Filters Overview](Filters-Overview.md).

 ```yaml
 layers: